endjin/dotnet-aot-python/README.md

 ## Run demo

 **To run on Windows**, in a terminal, run `build.ps1`.
-You will need to have the .NET 8.0 SDK installed, and the "Desktop development with C++" workload installed in Visual Studio.
+You will need to have the .NET 8.0 SDK installed, the "Desktop development with C++" workload installed in Visual Studio, and a Python distribution available on your PATH.
 The build script will create a `win-x64` library.

 **To run on Linux**, open the devcontainer in VS Code and run `build.ps1`.
 The build script will create a `linux-x64` library.